Adolescent Special Education – Generalist (MSEd)

 The School of Education hosts monthly virtual new graduate student orientations titled “New Student Orientation – Teacher Education and Leadership”.
 These 60 minute online sessions will provide you with an overview of Hunter College and the School of Education.
 Additionally, you will find answers to many of your questions regarding registration, student life and certification.
 See “Newly Accepted Student Events” below for details about upcoming sessions.

-The Adolescent Special Education – Generalist (MSEd) program hosts program specific orientations that cover the course of study, progress standards and fieldwork requirements.
+The Adolescent Special Education – Generalist (MSEd) program hosts program advising sessions that cover the course of study, progress standards and fieldwork requirements.
 See “Newly Accepted Student Events” below for details about upcoming sessions.